Gaganyaan-1

 Gaganyaan-1 (from Sanskrit: gagana, "celestial" and yāna, "craft, vehicle") is the first planned uncrewed test flight of the Gaganyaan programme.
-The Indian Space Research Organisation (ISRO) has scheduled the mission for December 2025.
+ISRO has officially scheduled the mission for Q4 2026.

-The spacecraft will carry Vyommitra, a half-humanoid female robot, to simulate astronaut conditions and provide critical data on life-support and environmental systems.
+The spacecraft will carry Vyommitra, a half-humanoid robot, to simulate astronaut conditions and provide critical data on life-support and environmental systems.
 The mission will demonstrate the performance of the crew module and service module in low Earth orbit, serving as a precursor to future human spaceflight under the Indian Human Spaceflight Programme.

 Background

 The launch was originally scheduled for December 2020, then in December 2021, but it was delayed due to the COVID-19 pandemic.
-The flight plan was finally ready by April 2022 and the launch is expected to take place in early 2025, after the TV-D1, TV-D2, TV-D3 and TV-D4.
+The flight plan was finally ready by April 2022 and the launch was expected to take place in early 2025, after TV-D1, TV-D2, TV-D3 and TV-D4.
 It was proposed in April 2022 that the crew module should be depressurized, something kept in the final planning.

 The first orbiter module adaptor assembly (OMA) was supplied by Kineco Kaman Composites on 23 December 2023.
 The OMA is a conical structure with a diameter of 4 meters, composed of carbon-fiber-reinforced polymers.
 It is combined with the equipment bay shroud and crew escape module.
-With the successful qualification of the rocket's engines in February 2024, the mission was scheduled for December 2024, following which it was rescheduled to February 2025, then to Q4 of 2025.
-The flight is now expected in December 2025.
+With the successful qualification of the rocket's engines in February 2024, the mission was scheduled for December 2024, following which it was rescheduled to February 2025, then to Q4 of 2025 and then H2 2026.
+In June 2026, ISRO chairman V. Narayanan stated that the launch was now expected in Q4 of 2026.

 Mission objectives

 The Gaganyaan spacecraft will be launched, with the humanoid robot Vyommitra, by a Human-rated LVM 3 from Satish Dhawan Space Centre and inserted into a 170 x 408 km orbit.
 The circularisation maneuver will be performed at the third orbit.
 The landing should follow the same pattern as the TV-D1.
+The mission will also validate the life-support system, crew escape mechanism, and re-entry technologies.

 After this mission, ISRO will perform four more abort tests before launching Gaganyaan-2, carrying the humanoid robot Vyommitra, which was later decided that it will also fly on G-1.